domagojk/redux-orchestrate/README.md

 ### Options

 #### Validate
-If defined, no events will reach a reducer unless it's defined in process manager.
+If defined, no events will reach a reducer unless it's defined in a process manager.

 ```javascript
 {